Hello-There7/Idea/README.md

 # Ideas
-read the file
+read the file, credit if you use
-,credit if you use
+A trilogy of Ideas, Ripe for the picking!